ninell-oldenburg/ai-risk-data/README.md

 python src/src/03_graph_construction/build_graph_tables.py
 ```

 See docs/methodology.md for detailed pipeline documentation.
-To visualize the ouutputs, use `notebooks/visualize.ipynb`.
+To visualize the outputs, use `notebooks/visualize.ipynb`.

 **Known Limitations:** Gender classification contains inherent uncertainties (see `docs/methodology.md`).
 Near-duplicate detection may not catch all duplicates.